-George W. Bush Allegedly Thought Trump's Inauguration Was, Ah, Weird
+George W. Bush Allegedly Called Trump's Inauguration "Weird"

 When his rain poncho wouldn't cooperate, former President George W. Bush unforgettably stole the show at January's inauguration of President Trump.
 The 43rd president has remained mostly silent about the first Republican president to follow him in the White House, but rumor has it that the rain poncho wasn't the only part of Inauguration Day that may not have jived with Bush.
 According to a report from New York, President Bush allegedly called Trump's inauguration "weird."